arimouzakis1/FurtherNYT/README.md

 # FurtherNYT
-Self-learning past NYT in tutorial content.
+Self-learning/testing additional functionality past NYT in tutorial content.
 See notes below for tutorial content.

 **Product Backlog**
 - Use and learn about ViewModel to reduce the number of AsyncTasks and hopefully cleanup code